McDonough, Georgia: Demographics

-Of the 8,053 households, 38.8% had children under the age of 18 living with them, 38.3% were married couples living together, 23.3% had a female householder with no husband present, 32.9% were non-families, and 28.1% of all households were made up of individuals.
-The average household size was 2.64 and the average family size was 3.25.
-The median age was 33.1 years.

-2020 census

 As of the 2020 United States census, there were 29,051 people, 8,543 households, and 5,778 families residing in the city.

 Economy

 Snapper Inc. manufacturing residential and professional lawn care and snow removal equipment, was based in McDonough.
 The company began in 1894 as Southern Saw Works, and claims to have invented the first self-propelled rotary lawn mower.
-The company was sold to Briggs and Stratton, which operated the plant until its closure in 2015.
+The company was sold to Briggs & Stratton, which operated the plant until its closure in 2015.

 Goya Foods has its Atlanta offices in an unincorporated area near McDonough.

 Arts and culture

 Several individual buildings and two historic districts in the city are listed on the National Register of Historic Places, including the downtown McDonough Historic District.

 Events

 The city hosts a Geranium Festival each springtime on the third Saturday in May, celebrating the locally grown flowers and community.
 The one-day festival serves as a showcase of local artistry and talent through the open-air craft markets and live musical performances.
-The festival is sponsored by the McDonough Lions Club, and held on the McDonough Square.
-2009 marks the 32nd anniversary of the festival.
+The festival is sponsored by the McDonough Lions Club, and held on the McDonough Square and surrounding areas.